Juan de Herrera: Biography

-Juan de Herrera started his architectural career in 1561 with the Royal Palace of Aranjuez.
+Hugh Trevor-Roper wrote, "Herrera had not been trained as an architect at all.
+Like so many of the great architects of the Renaissance, he was a complete amateur.
+By training he was a humanist scholar and mathematician who had accompanied Philip on his travels...."
+He started his architectural career in 1561 with the Royal Palace of Aranjuez.
 In 1562 he also made some drawings for the Libro del saber de astronomía (The Book of Astronomical Knowledge).

 In 1563 he started to work under Juan Bautista de Toledo in the construction of El Escorial.
-After the death of de Toledo in 1567, Herrera became the director architect of the works, enlarging the plan, building the monumental western façade, the central Basilica and the pavilion of the Patio de los Evangelistas (Court of the Evangelists), and modifying the construction techniques and roofing.
+After the death of de Toledo in 1567, Herrera became the main architect of the works, enlarging the plan, building the monumental western façade, the central Basilica and the pavilion of the Patio de los Evangelistas (Court of the Evangelists), and modifying the construction techniques and roofing.
 Stylistically, he changed the image of the façades and introducing his personal sober style in accordance to the wishes of King Philip.
 The main keys of his design are the impressive horizontal unified composition and the use of bare granite, omitting the classical orders for large surfaces.
 This style introduced in the monastery influenced Spanish architecture for over a century, becoming known as the Herrerian style.

 The Cathedral of Valladolid and the today Archivo General de Indias building were also designed by Herrera.
 He was the original designer for the Plaza Mayor in Madrid.

 As instructed in his 1584 will, after his death, his sepulchre was transferred from Madrid to the Church of San Juan Bautista in Maliaño, Cantabria.